FY2012 District Profile Report

-- Percent of Students with Limited English Proficiency shows the percent of public school students who are identified as limited English proficient students.
+13) Percent of Students with Limited English Proficiency shows the percent of public school students who are identified as limited English proficient students.
 The term “limited English proficient” refers to those students whose native or home language is other than English, and whose current limitations in the ability to understand, speak, read or write in English inhibit their effective participation in a school’s educational program.
-Source: 2011 Report Card file.
+Data Source: 2012 Report Card file.

-- Percent of Students with Disability shows the percent of the resident public school students in a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
-Please note that this percentage reflects the portion of the total ADM (#3 above) for FY11 that is identified as special needs students and is extracted from the October 2010 count week data.
-Source: Fiscal year 2011 October ADM file.
+14) Percent of Students with Disability shows the percent of the resident public school students in a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
+Please note that this percentage reflects the portion of the total ADM (#3 above) for FY12 that is identified as special needs students and is extracted from the October 2011 count week data.
+Data Source: Fiscal year 2012 October ADM file.

 B – Personnel Data

-- Classroom Teacher Average Salary shows the average salary of all FTE classroom teachers.
-Source: EMIS.
+16) Classroom Teacher Average Salary shows the average salary of all FTE classroom teachers.
+Data Source: EMIS.

-- Percent of Teachers with 0-4 Years Experience shows the percent of classroom teachers with up to 4 years of experience.
-Source: EMIS.
+17) Percent of Teachers with 0-4 Years of Experience shows the percent of classroom teachers with 4 years of experience or less.
+Data Source: EMIS.

-- Percent of Teachers with 4-10 Years Experience shows the percent of classroom teachers with more than 4 but less than 10 years of experience.
-Source: EMIS.
+18) Percent of Teachers with 4-10 Years of Experience shows the percent of classroom teachers with more than 4 but less than 10 years of experience.
+Data Source: EMIS.

-- Percent of Teachers with 10+ Years of Experience shows the percent of classroom teachers with at least 10 years of experience.
-Source: EMIS.
+19) Percent of Teachers with 10+ Years of Experience shows the percent of classroom teachers with at least 10 years of experience.
+Data Source: EMIS.

-- K-12 Regular Education Pupil Teacher Ratio is the number of pupils receiving regular education (non-special, non-career tech instructions) divided by the number of FTE classroom teachers referenced in number 15 above.
-Due to some technical issues surrounding the EMIS redesign, the Department of Education was not able to update the calculation of this measure in FY09, FY10 and FY11 and as a result no official ODE pupil teacher ratio for these years was released.
-For the purposes of this report however, we have shown the FY08 data as proxy for FY11.
-Source: EMIS.
+20) K-12 Regular Education Pupil Teacher Ratio is the number of pupils receiving regular education (non-special, non-career tech instructions) divided by the number of FTE classroom teachers referenced in number 15 above.
+Due to some technical issues surrounding the EMIS redesign, the Department of Education has not been able to update the calculation of this measure in FY09, FY10, FY11 and FY12 and as a result no official ODE pupil teacher ratio for these years has been released.
+For the purposes of this report however, we have shown the FY08 data as proxy for FY12.
+Data Source: EMIS.